 Description

-The building stands with its main length parallel to the main road, set on slightly elevated ground within its churchyard.
-The front boundary consists of a rubble basalt retaining wall backed by a hedge.
+The church stands with its main length parallel to the main road, set back slightly from it on slightly elevated ground within its own churchyard.
+The front boundary is formed by a rubble basalt retaining wall backed by a hedge.
 At the right-hand end is a vehicular gateway comprising a pair of dressed sandstone square piers with chamfered corners and chamfered pyramidal caps, containing a pair of original iron gates which appear to have been extended.
-To the right of this is a small modern iron pedestrian gate with a rubble stone wall beyond.
+To the right of that is a small modern iron pedestrian gate with a rubble stone wall beyond.
 A tarmac driveway extends to a large tarmac area to the west of the church.
-The churchyard contains a grassed area between the main road and church with some trees, with a graveyard to the rear.
+The churchyard contains a grassed area between the main road and church, with some trees, and a graveyard to the rear.
 Side boundaries are formed by modern wooden fences.
 Adjacent to the church, standing to its west, is a roughcast church hall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.